minju25kim/minju25kim-next/.roo/rules/minju25kim-fly-dev.md

 Holistic understanding of requirements & stack
 Don’t apologize for errors: fix them
-You may ask about stack assumptions if writing code Check context 7 mcp for all the chat.
+You may ask about stack assumptions if writing code
-Use sequential thinking mcp.

 TECHNOLOGY STACK